fabiodotcom/Data-Science/README.md

 # Fábio Rodrigues
 <sub>*BIM Modeler* at Dynamik4</sub>

-Graduated in Civil Engineering from PUC Minas, on the Poços de Caldas campus.
+Undergraduated in Civil Engineering from PUC Minas, on the Poços de Caldas campus.
 During college courses, I took some programming classes and was immediately attracted to the area, but I only had the opportunity to return to programming studies after finishing my degree.
 Currently, I have focused my studies in the areas of data science, analyzing topics of various subjects.

 **Background in:** Python, Machine Learning and Mathematical Optimisation.